RSCI assessment for transparent supply chains in the automotive industry

-After the assessment, companies receive a report that can be made available to stakeholders, customers and clients.
+After the assessment, the findings are described in an assessment report.
 It serves to create a high level of transparency and comparability among manufacturers and suppliers with regard to sustainable working conditions.
-Depending on the audit result, RSCI issues a so-called label, which is valid for three years.
+Depending on the assessment result, RSCI issues a so-called label, which is valid for three years.

 RSCI assessment process

-RSCI audits are awarded via RSCI's so-called bid process.
-To request an audit, go to the RSCI website and click on "Request Audit".
-DQS as well as other approved audit bodies are then requested by RSCI via an online platform to submit a bid for the audit.
+RSCI assessments are awarded via RSCI's so-called bid process.
+To request an assessment, go to the RSCI website and click on "Request Assessment".
+DQS as well as other approved audit bodies are then requested by RSCI via an online platform to submit a bid for the assessment.
 RSCI awards the assessment.

-DQS will assign a team of qualified auditors for your assessment.
-An RSCI audit is conducted on-site and can take several days to complete, according to RSCI's costing guidelines.
-A questionnaire of just over 100 questions is worked through, which is checked and evaluated via document review, interviews with staff and management, and a site visit.
+DQS will assign a team of qualified assessors for your assessment.
+An RSCI assessment is conducted on-site and can take several days to complete, according to RSCI's costing guidelines.
+A questionnaire is worked through, which is checked and evaluated via document review, interviews with staff and management, and a site visit.
 Technically, the assessment is handled entirely via the RSCI online portal.

 If there are deviations in the RSCI audit, they can be classified as minor, major, critical or zero tolerance.
 For all categories, so-called CAP processes with deadlines are provided, within which you must implement remedial and preventive measures to prevent a recurrence.
 Depending on the severity of the deviation, you will receive a so-called interim label or a full RSCI label after successful elimination of the deviation.
 You will receive details from RSCI after registration.